17th Wisconsin Legislature

 The Seventeenth Wisconsin Legislature convened from January 13, 1864, to April 4, 1864, in regular session.

 Senators representing odd-numbered districts were newly elected for this session and were serving the first year of a two-year term.
 Assembly members were elected to a one-year term.
 Assembly members and odd-numbered senators were elected in the general election of November 3, 1863.
 Senators representing even-numbered districts were serving the second year of their two-year term, having been elected in the general election held on November 4, 1862.

+The governor of Wisconsin during this entire term was Republican James T. Lewis, of Columbia County, serving the first year of a two-year term, having won election in the 1863 Wisconsin gubernatorial election.